ZXShady/zxshady.github.io/behind_the_templates_enchantum.md

 Congrats! with some tricks we got basic enum reflection but wait there is more to cover.

-You might be tempted to increase the `Min` and `Max` ranges so you don't have to worry about missing entries, but this comes with a cost,compile times will explode.
+You might be tempted to increase the `Min` and `Max` ranges so you don't have to worry about missing entries, but this comes with a cost,compile times will explode try it with range of -1000 to 1000 and time it.

 How can we fix this?
-Well lets see the core issue we have, the expensive part is in `string_table` it requires `Max-Min+1` individual template instantations so with -100,100 range we get 201 instantations per enum type per translation unit this can make builds really slow so you have to balance between correctness (get every enum reflected) and compile times.
+Well lets see the core issue we have, the expensive part is in `string_table` it requires `Max-Min+1` individual template instantations so with (-100,100) as the range we get 201 instantations per enum type per translation unit this can make builds really slow so you have to balance between correctness (get every enum reflected) and compile times.

 Can we reduce the required instantations?
-Yes we can why don't we try to print multiple template parameters?
+Yes we can why don't we try to print _multiple_ template parameters?

 ```cpp
 template <auto...
 Vs> // now variadic